-You can configure X-Pack security to use Public Key Infrastructure (PKI) certificates to authenticate users in Elasticsearch.
+You can configure Elasticsearch to use Public Key Infrastructure (PKI) certificates to authenticate users.
 This requires clients to present X.509 certificates.

 You cannot use PKI certificates to authenticate users in Kibana.

 To use PKI in Elasticsearch, you configure a PKI realm, enable client authentication on the desired network layers (transport or http), and map the Distinguished Names (DNs) from the user certificates to roles in the role-mapping API or role-mapping file.

 You can also use a combination of PKI and username/password authentication.
 For